mgmourgos/react-blog-cms/README.md

 This app allows users to read and write blog posts.
 To submit new posts or edit already existing posts users must register an account and log in.

+An example of this app can be viewed at [blog.matthewmourgos.com](http://blog.matthewmourgos.com/).

+This project is a work in progress.

 ## Stack

 - React - a JavaScript library for building user interfaces